hukai916/sikiclass/README.md

 This directory contains fastq files categorized based on INDEL occurrence for "no tag" reads.

 * `control_indels.tsv`: Relevant when `classify_no_tag_filter_control_indel` argument is set.
 Stores the indel information retrieved from control (uninjected) samples.
-* `03a_indel/`: Fastq file for reads with "no tag" with indels for each sample.
+* `03a_indel/`: Fastq file for "no tag" reads that are also with indels for each sample.
 * `03a_indel_filter_control/`: Relevant when `classify_no_tag_filter_control_indel` argument is set.
-Fastq file for reads with "no tag" with indels after excluding those appear in control samples for each sample.
+Fastq file for "no tag" reads that are also with indels after excluding those appear in control samples for each sample.
 * `03b_deletion_only/`: Fastq file for reads classified as having "deletions in any region" for each sample.
 Those contain insertions are excluded.
 * `03b_deletion_only_filter_control/`: Relevant when `classify_no_tag_filter_control_indel` argument is set.
 Fastq file for reads classified as having "deletions in any region" after excluding those appear in control samples for each sample.
 Those contain insertions are excluded.
 * `03c_insertion_only/`: Fastq file for reads classified as having "insertions in any region" for each sample.
 Those contain deletions are excluded.